PyChanyoung/Study/System Design/SystemDesign.md

-# 3. Client-Server Model
+# Client-Server Model

-## 6 Key Terms

 ### Client

-A machine or process that requests data or service from a server.
+- A machine or process that requests data or service from a server.

-Note that a single machine or piece of software can be both a client and a server at the same time.
+- Note that a single machine or piece of software can be both a client and a server at the same time.
 For instance, a single machine could act as a server for end users and as a client for a database.

 ### Server

-A machine or process that provides data or service for a client, usually by listening for incoming network calls.
+- A machine or process that provides data or service for a client, usually by listening for incoming network calls.

-Note that a single machine or piece of software can be both a client and a server at the same time.
-For instance, a single machine could act as a server for end users and as a client for a database.

 ### Client-Server Model

-The paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.
+- The paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.

 ### IP Address

-An address given to each machine connected to the public internet.
+- An address given to each machine connected to the public internet.
 IPv4 addresses consist of four numbers separated by dots: **a.b.c.d** where all four numbers are between 0 and 255.
 Special values include:
   - **127.0.0.1**: Your own local machine.
 Also referred to as **localhost.**
   - **192.168.x.y**: Your private network.
 For instance, your machine and all machines on your private wifi network will usually have the **192.168** prefix.

 ### Port

+- **Port** is "a number assigned to uniquely identify a connection endpoint and to direct data to a specific service" <Wikipeida>
-In order for multiple programs to listen for new network connections on the same machine without colliding, they pick a **port** to listen on.
+- In order for multiple programs to listen for new network connections on the same machine without colliding, they pick a **port** to listen on.
 A port is an integer between 0 and 65,535 (2^16 ports total).

-Typically, ports 0-1023 are reserved for system ports (also called well-known ports) and shouldn’t be used by user-level processes.
+- Typically, ports 0-1023 are reserved for system ports (also called well-known ports) and shouldn’t be used by user-level processes.
 Certain ports have pre-defined uses, and although you usually won’t be required to have them memorized, they can sometimes come in handy.
-Below are some examples:
+- Examples:
   - 22: Secure Shell
   - 53: DNS lookup
   - 80: HTTP
   - 443: HTTPS

-### DNS

-Short for Domain Name System, it describes the entities and protocols involved in the translation from domain names to IP addresses.
-Typically, machines make a DNS query to a well-known entity which is responsible for returning the IP address (or multiple ones) of the requested domain name in the response.

-# 4. Network Protocols

-## 3 Prerequisites

-### Client

-A machine or process that requests data or service from a server.

-Note that a single machine or piece of software can be both a client and a server at the same time.
-For instance, a single machine could act as a server for end users and as a client for a database.

-### Server

-A machine or process that provides data or service for a client, usually by listening for incoming network calls.

-Note that a single machine or piece of software can be both a client and a server at the same time.
-For instance, a single machine could act as a server for end users and as a client for a database.

-### IP Address

-An address given to each machine connected to the public internet.
-IPv4 addresses consist of four numbers separated by dots: **a.b.c.d** where all four numbers are between 0 and 255.
-Special values include:

-- **127.0.0.1**: Your own local machine.
-Also referred to as **localhost.**
-- **192.168.x.y**: Your private network.
-For instance, your machine and all machines on your private wifi network will usually have the **192.168** prefix.

-## 4 Key Terms

-### IP

-Stands for **Internet Protocol.** This network protocol outlines how almost all machine-to-machine communications should happen in the world.
-Other protocols like **TCP, UDP** and **HTTP** are built on top of IP.

-### TCP

-Network protocol built on top on the Internet Protocol (IP).
-Allows for ordered, reliable data delivery between machines over the public internet by creating a **connection.**

-TCP is usually implemented in the kernel, which exposes **sockets** to applications that they can use to stream data through an open connection.

-### HTTP

-The **H**yper**T**ext**T**ransfer**P**rotocol is a very common network protocol implemented on top of TCP.
-Clients make HTTP requests, and servers respond with a response.
+### DNS (Domain Name System)

+- DNS describes the entities and protocols involved in the transaction from domain names to IP addresses.
+- Typically, machines make a DNS query to a well-known entity which is responsible for returning the IP address (or multiple ones) of the requested domain name in the response.

+# Network Protocols

+### Protocol

+- An agreed-upon set of rules for an interaction between two parties.

+### IP (Internet Protocol)

+- This network protocol outlines how almost all machine-to-machine communications should happen in the world.
+Other protocol like TCP, UDP, and HTTP are built on top of the IP.
+- Modern internet effectively runs on IP : when a message is sent to another machine, data is going to be sent in the form of an IP packet.

+### IP Packet
+- Sometimes more broadly referred to as just a (network) packet, an IP packet is effectively the smallest unit used to describe data being sent over IP, aside from bytes.
+- An IP packet consists of:
+  - An **IP header**, which contains the <u>source and destination IP addresses</u>('from' and 'to') as well as other information related to the network (e.g., total size of the packet, version of the internet protocol that IP packet is operating by: IPv4 or IPv6).
+It's usually 20 and 60 bytes (smaller portion than main data).
+  - A **payload (or data)**, which is just the data being sent over the network.
+- One IP packet is only 2 to the power of 16 (2^16) bytes: **~65,000bytes** or **~0.065MB**
+  - This is pretty small considering that you sometimes send an email or big files.
+So, you'd have to send multiple packets.
+  - **Problem with sending multiple files** : if all you're using is the Internet Protocol, there's <u>no way of guaranteeing that these packets are actually (1) gonna be received (2) in correct order</u>.
+  - => <u>This is where TCP comes into play</u>

+### TCP (Transmission Control Protocol)

+- Network protocol built on top on the Internet Protocol (IP).
+- Allows for ordered, **reliable** data delivery between machines over the public internet by creating a connection.
+  - Reliability: You can ensure that the packets will get to the destination OR at least know if some of the packets get corrupted or keep failing.
+- **TCP Header** : In the data portion of the IP packet, there's a TCP header.
+Contains information about orders of packets you're sending.
+- **Port Numbers** <Michigan Coursera 'Web Application Technologies'>
+  - While an IP address is like a phone number, TCP port is like a phone extension.
+  - A port is an application-specific or process-specific software communications endpoint/
+- **Sockets**
+  - A kind of file that acts like a stream.
+Processes can read and write to sockets and communicate in this manner.
+Most of the time the sockets are fronts for TCP connection.
+  - "An internet socket or network socket is an endpoint of bidirectional inter-process communication flow across an Internet Protocol-based computer network, such as the internet" <Michigan Coursera>
+  - Sockets are softwares / libraries.
+Think of it like computer phone calls.
+You know where you're calling, and once they answer, it's a two-way communication.
+  - The key here is that it's the applications / software (sockets) talking to each other, and the Internet is the intermediary to allow that conversation to happen.
+When you're retrieving a picture, the socket decides whether you're allowed to see it or not.
+- **Handshake**
+  - If one machine (e.g., client) wants to communicate with another machine (e.g., server) over TCP, a handshake happens first.
+  - A handshake is a special TCP interaction where one computer contacts another by sending a few packets saying "I'd like to connect with you" (**SYN**C), and the other computer responds and says, "Okay" (**ACK**KNOWLEDGE).
+THen the client computer responds and says "We're connected" (**ACK**).
+  - Once the connection is established, both machines can freely send data to another.
+Yey, if one computer doesn't send data in a given amount of times, the connection can be timed out.
+Or, one machine can end the communication by sending a special message to the other.
+- TCP is usually implemented in the kernel, which exposes sockets to applications that they can use to stream data through an open connection.
+- TCP is basically a more powerful and functional wrapper around IP, BUT it still lacks a robust framework that developers and engineers can use.
+- => <u>This is were HTTP comes into play</u>

+### HTTP (HyperText Transfer Protocol)

+- The HTTP is a very common network protocol implemented on top of the TCP.
+It introduces a higher level abstraction above TCP and, of course, above IP.
+- **Request-Response Paradigm** : Clients make HTTP requests, and servers respond with a response.
+This paradigm makes it very easy for developers to create robust-and-easy-to-maintain systems.

 Requests typically have the following schema: